High School Outreach

 2) Download a study guide and learn more about the masque in your classroom:

-To compliment the open dress rehearsal, a complete guide to the enjoyment of the rollicking Canadian Christmas classic The Mummers’ Masque, by Dean Burry, including a biographical sketch of the composer, a history of the Newfoundland tradition of mummering and an introduction to unique and unusual instruments in the band! (in preparation for our December production)
+To compliment the open dress rehearsal, a complete guide to the enjoyment of the rollicking Canadian Christmas classic The Mummers’ Masque by Dean Burry, including a biography of the composer, his process in creating the work including the inspirations he drew on.
+The guide will also include a history of the Newfoundland tradition of mummering and an introduction to unique and unusual instruments in the band! (in preparation for our December production)

 To compliment the open dress rehearsal, a complete guide to the enjoyment of one of the most charming stage works ever written, The Fairy Queen by Henry Purcell (1659-1695), including a biographical sketch of the composer, background on Shakespeare’s A Midsummer Night’s Dream and an introduction to the performance practice of music from the Baroque era (in preparation for our May production)